Explore Historical Attractions in Boston

 The Boston Tea Party Ships & Museum is a must-see historical attraction in the heart of Boston, Massachusetts.
 The museum and museum ship are devoted to preserving and sharing the history of the historic event that sparked the American Revolution.

 Visitors can experience what it was like for those who partook in the original tea party by touring a replica of three ships: the Beaver, the Eleanor, and the Dartmouth.
 The museum features interactive exhibits, live actors in period costumes, and a multimedia presentation on this iconic event.
-Guests can also explore artifacts recovered from the bottom of Boston Harbor to learn more about the Tea Party’s impact.
+Guests can also explore artefacts recovered from the bottom of Boston Harbor to learn more about the Tea Party’s impact.

 Boston Public Library